yroy-slw/wp-docker/README.md

 - phpMyAdmin for database administration
 - Supports custom themes and plugins
 - Configurable via environment variables
-- Gulp for SASS & FTP Deploy
+- esbuild for SASS compilation & sourcemaps

 ## Prerequisites
 Ensure you have the following installed: